Patient safety is at the core of every decision we make about local health care in Hounslow.

 - We require all our providers to follow the recommendations of the Francis report (2012) which focused on lessons learnt about quality and safety of services following failures at Mid Staffordshire NHS Trust.

-- As part of the ‘Shaping a Healthier Future’ programme, we have set a range of rigorous quality standards for all our providers to achieve.
+- We have set a range of rigorous quality standards for all our providers to achieve.

 - Hospital standards must focus on increasing the number of hours, including weekends, and senior doctors (consultants) delivering care for patients in specialities such as maternity, emergency surgery and emergency medicine.
 We know that increasing consultant presence in these areas means better outcomes for patients.
 At the moment no hospital in North West London meets the required standards for consultant cover in these areas.